 Things to do in Lofoten: You can do all all kinds of activities and adventures, and Lofoten is definitely an all year destination: Hiking, kayaking, climbing, fishing, skiing, surfing, diving, golfing, mountain biking, horse riding, yoga, etc. There are so many possibilities!

-We strongly recommend to use local guides that really know Lofoten.
-They will help you get the most out of your visit, and can offer good alternatives if the weather requires it.
-Please note that several people have died on “easy” hikes like Reinebringen.
+We strongly recommend to use local, Norwegian guides and Norwegian activity companies that really know Lofoten.
+They will help you get the most out of your visit, and can find good alternatives when the weather requires it.
+Avoid the foreign activity companies that come and go.
+By using local experts you support the Lofoten community, and you will get the most out of your trip.

 It’s of course also completely possible to instead do very little, and just relax: Enjoy the spectacular nature, enjoy being away from the everyday life, and just .. be.
 Lofoten is perfect for that too.
 You can easily be alone for hours or days.